Fred Crane (actor): Biography

 He continued to dabble in film, working on the Cisco Kid television series (one of the first to be shot in color) in an episode entitled The Gay Amigo (1949), with Duncan Renaldo as the Kid and Leo Carrillo as Pancho.
 He eventually appeared in several TV shows, including guest roles and staff roles on shows such as Lost in Space, Voyage to the Bottom of the Sea, Twilight Zone, Peyton Place, Lawman, Hawaiian Eye, and 77 Sunset Strip.
 He also appeared on General Hospital later in the 1970s, and continued taking on occasional jobs in narration.

 His family continued to grow, leading him to explore other, more dependable work options as well, as many struggling actors would attest.
 He spent several years working at a pharmacy, several more years as a fine tools machinist and inspector, and several years in housing construction partnership, all the while working part-time at KFAC until a full-time position opened up in the 1960s.

 About a decade later, he was promoted to AM Program Director (Carl Princi was the FM Director) in addition to the duties of performing his 6-hour morning show live (Hark, the Glad Sounds), and recording voice tracks and commercials for the all-night show (Music Out of the Night) for several hours each weekday after his show completed at noon.
 His show was frequently in the top 5 of drive-time popularity, ranked by polls in the Los Angeles Herald-Examiner during that time.

-As a signature opening for his radio show, he'd often start with the great opening of "Gone With The Wind", and then his introduction.
-He would not mention it, but it was a light remembrance of his having the first line in GWTW.
+As a signature opening for his radio show, he'd often start with the great opening of Gone with the Wind, and then his introduction.
+He would not mention it, but it was a light remembrance of his having the first line in that film.

 Fred continued with the radio station after it moved from Prudential Square (near Wilshire and La Brea) to new quarters on Yucca St. in Hollywood, until the day when most of the older staff were dismissed without notice in 1987.
 Those who were fired eventually won their case against this issue in an age discrimination suit.
 Fred continued to work in radio for several years after that, at KKGO, which was partly jazz, partly classical programming at that time.

 He semi-retired in the 1990s, beginning a tour of several years of appearances for fans and special events, as well as cruise ship lectures and continuing on charity fundraisers for PBS station KCET.